Enbridge Inc. (NYSE:ENB) Shares Bought by Thomasville National Bank

 Enbridge Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Friday, March 1st.
-Investors of record on Thursday, February 15th will be issued a $0.659 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, March 1st.
+Stockholders of record on Thursday, February 15th will be given a $0.659 dividend.
+This is an increase from Enbridge’s previous quarterly dividend of $0.64.
 The ex-dividend date is Wednesday, February 14th.
-This represents a $2.64 dividend on an annualized basis and a yield of 7.44%.
-This is an increase from Enbridge’s previous quarterly dividend of $0.64.
-Enbridge’s dividend payout ratio is currently 234.23%.
+This represents a $2.64 annualized dividend and a dividend yield of 7.44%.
+Enbridge’s dividend payout ratio is presently 234.23%.

 Enbridge Profile